jesslilly/logax/README.md

 ## Functionality

 * Search for hundreds of regex strings.
+* Capture one or many data value(s)!
+* Provide customer converters to and perform calculations on capture value(s)!
 * Supply defaults when there is no match.
 * Using onceler and logax together, you can search many files in parallel.
 * Configure your own log parser with onceler or a logax wrapper that also calls a http POST.